ScaleSec/terraform_aws_scp/hipaa_scp/README.md

 ### Known Incompatabilities

-- __Amazon SageMaker [excluding Public Workforce and Vendor Workforce].__ Sagemaker does not handle permissions on a worksforce level. `sagemaker:*` was added to the allowed list in the SCP.
+- __Amazon SageMaker [excluding Public Workforce and Vendor Workforce].__ Sagemaker does not handle permissions on a workforce level. `sagemaker:*` was added to the allowed list in the SCP.
 - __Amazon ElastiCache (Redis).__ IAM Permissions for elasticache does not differentiate between memcached and redis. `elasticache:*` was added to the allowed list in the SCP which allows non-compliant memcached instances.
 - __AWS Directory Services excluding Simple AD and AD Connector.__ IAM permissions do not differentiate between AD Connector and Simple AD. `ds:*` was added to the allowed list in the SCP which allows non-compliant Simple AD and AD Connector.